Alamra-Importers/Alamra-Website/README.md

 - **Tablet**: 768px - 1024px
 - **Desktop**: > 1024px

-## 🚀 Deployment

-### Vercel (Recommended)
-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Add environment variables in Vercel dashboard
-4. Deploy automatically

-### Other Platforms
-The app can be deployed to any platform supporting Next.js:
-- Netlify
-- Railway
-- DigitalOcean App Platform

 ## 📄 License

 This project is private and proprietary to Alamra Embroidery.